JoeTheGuitarist/documentation_docs/Docs/style_guide.md

 * No capital letter in mbed, even at the start of a sentence.
 Be careful with this - autocorrect will change it.

 * Also not capitalised: yotta.

+* micro:bit, no capitals and with a punctuation mark in the middle of the word.

 * mbed TLS (two words).